 Reinforce the idea that the bank has agreed to lend you a certain amount of money over and over again (that’s the magic of revolving credit!), as long as you pay them back what you’ve borrowed after each purchase or at the end of each month.
 If you don’t pay back all the money you’ve spent, you have to pay interest—and the longer you wait, the more interest you’ll owe.

 It’s also important that you explain the difference between debit cards and credit cards.
 Because they’re nearly identical, your child may have grown up thinking you used your credit card for every purchase.
-Explaining to them that a debit card takes money directly from your account, is a key differentiator.
+Explaining to them that a debit card is different (you’re using money right from your own account, rather than borrowing it to cover each purchase) is a key differentiator.

 “Finance speak” can be confusing—especially for young children.
 The best way to ensure that your child remains open to learning about money and credit is to explain things in a way they can understand.